Chapter 2

 Example of Full-Duplex is Mobile phone.

-An analog signal is any continuous signal for which the time-varying feature of the signal is a representation of some other time-varying quantity
+An analog signal is any for which the time-varying feature of the signal is a representation of some other time-varying quantity

 A digital signal is a signal that is being used to represent data as a sequence of discrete values; at any given time it can only take on, at most, one of a finite number of values